 LEAs are encouraged to promote transparency and understanding around the decision to pursue a focus goal.

-EC Section 52064.4 requires that an LEA that has received Learning Recovery Emergency Block Grant (LREBG) funds include one or more actions funded with LREBG funds within the 2025-26, 2026-27 and 2027-28 LCAPs.
+EC Section 52064.4 requires that an LEA that has received Learning Recovery Emergency Block Grant (LREBG) funds include one or more actions funded with LREBG funds within the 2025–26, 2026–27, and 2027–28 LCAPs.

+To implement the requirements of EC Section 52064.4, LEAs with unexpended LREBG funds must explain the rationale for selecting any actions funded with LREBG funds included in the goal.
+This explanation must include:

+An explanation of the rationale for selecting from the permissible uses of funds identified in EC Section 32526(c)(2); and

+An explanation of how the selected actions are expected to address the areas of need of students and schools identified in the needs assessment required by EC Section 32526(d).

 Required Focus Goal(s) for LEAs Receiving Equity Multiplier Funding

 Description